-Barbershop singing is one of the trickiest yet most rewarding accomplishments of a vocal ensemble - what Deke Sharon refers to as "A Cappella's Martial Art!"
-Imagine this: you're singing a song with three other harmonizing ladies, each hitting the perfect pitch when Bam - you hear it.
+Barbershop singing is one of the trickiest yet most rewarding accomplishments of a vocal ensemble.
+Deke Sharon refers to it as "A Cappella's Martial Art!"
+Imagine this: you're singing a song with three other harmonizing ladies, each hitting the perfect pitch when BAM!
+You hear it.
 An overtone vibration, a resonant ring, a different sound than any one tone being sung by any one singer!
 This overtone produces a visceral experience and is unique only to four-part barbershop harmonies!

 HERE ARE THE BASICS:

 You need to be able to sing in tune.

 You need to be able to hear those around you and blend your voice with theirs, as our organization emphasizes ensemble singing, not a solo-building group.

 You need to be able to eventually hold your own - that is, you will need to be able to sing your own part when surrounded by those singing a different part.